 The Future Classroom Lab (FCL) is an inspirational learning environment in Brussels, Belgium, challenging visitors to rethink the role of pedagogy, technology and design in their classrooms.
 The FCL regularly hosts training workshops and strategic seminars to develop visions for the schools of the future and strategies on how to realise these.

 Many schools struggle with developing a whole-school approach to embedding the use of technology in teaching and learning.
 This workshop is designed for aspiring schools leaders and advanced teachers to:

 Developing digital citizenship is important for schools and educators.
-This course includes two parts: the first one focuses on digital skills and the second one on eSafety.
-How to support the development of a wide range of digital skills that ensure young people leaving school have the skills required by the labour market and by an increasingly digitized society?
-At this course the participants will focus on such digital skills and tools and resources that are available to them.
-The course will also focus on what the increased use of ICT means for eSafety in the classroom.
-The participants will explore answers to this question and will learn how to manage issues such as copyright, privacy, personal safety and verification of sites, and how to get students to engage with these issues and their own personal safety proactively.
+This course aims to support the development of a wide range of digital skills in young people, so they will have the skills required by the labour market and an increasingly digitised society.
+It also focuses on what the increased use of ICT means for eSafety in the classroom.
+Participants will explore this question and learn how to manage issues including copyright, privacy, personal safety and verification of sites, and how to encourage students to engage proactively with their own eSafety.

 Are you a teacher new to eTwinning?
 Would you like to learn more and perhaps find a partner school?
 The eTwinning Annual Conference is a great way to meet like-minded teachers from all over Europe.

 Apply by 01 September 2017 using the eTwinning Meetings & Training application form.

 Collaborative teaching and learning with ICT tools | Future Classroom Lab | 11-12 March 2017